 - manage and reward performance.

-We are focused on grasping improvement opportunities and further embedding a high performance culture.
+We are focused on capitalising on improvement opportunities and further embedding a high‑performance culture.
 Our Code of Ethics underpins all our engagements and additional information can be found in Code of Ethics.

 We take advantage of the cutting-edge technologies and research available to us as a member of The Linde Group.
 Our strong brands and international distribution networks allow us to capitalise on our supply chain strengths.
 We believe our intellectual capital is key to delivering unique solutions that meet customers’ requirements.
 Afrox continuously seeks to gain a deeper understanding of customer processes to add value through process optimisation, unique product service offerings (PSOs) and value-added services aimed at the improvement of delivery, reduction of failure rates, and attainment of higher returns.

-This has resulted in unique PSOs in a range of industries such as environmentally friendly energy production (predominantly welding solutions) or leading food refrigeration techniques (refer the SHEQ award certification table for details of our unique certification and Atmospheric Gases for details of our Linde Freezerpool rental agreement).
+This has resulted in unique PSOs in a range of industries such as environmentally friendly energy production (predominantly welding solutions) or leading food refrigeration techniques (refer to the SHEQ award certification table for details of our unique certification).

-Our intellectual property is the basis of Hard Goods production and motivates our efforts in all the sectors in which we operate.
+Our intellectual property is the basis of our unique Hard Goods products and motivates our efforts in all the sectors in which we operate.

 Our distribution capabilities include liquefied bulk deliveries throughout Emerging Africa and customer-specific on-site plants.
-This supply chain network is capable of sourcing, manufacturing and delivering over 3 000 products and gases in 700 000 high-pressure cylinders and 2.5 million LPG cylinders throughout South Africa.
-The Company’s transport fleet covers more than 25 million kilometres per year locally and our Emerging Africa operations cover the rest of the continent, offering similar distribution excellence, speed and safety.
-Refer to Emerging Africa for further detail on our improved Emerging Africa governance approach.
+This supply chain network is capable of sourcing, manufacturing and delivering over 3 000 products and gases in 700 000 high‑pressure cylinders and 2.5 million LPG cylinders throughout South Africa.
+The Company’s transport fleet covers more than 25.5 million kilometres per year locally and our Emerging Africa operations cover the rest of the continent, offering similar distribution excellence, speed and safety.
+Refer to Emerging Africa for more on our improved governance approach.

 The direct environmental impact of our operations is limited to the consumption of electricity, water and fuel.
 Each area has efficiency programmes in place to conserve such resources and reduce greenhouse gases, while allowing the business to remain commercially effective.
 All Afrox’s products are geared to ensure that its customers’ environmental compliance is adhered to and their impact is as low as possible.
-Refer to Safety, health, environment and quality for our environmental impact in 2016.
+Refer to Governance for our environmental impact in 2017.